jambonz/next-static-site/markdown/open-source/commitment/your-contributions.md

 - Have coding skills (Node.js, React, Voip/SIP, or C++)?
 We'd love your help as a code contributor.
 - Evangelize.
 Talk the project up to your friends and business contacts.
 Allow us to use your success stories in our marketing materials.

-All of these can be really helpful in moving a project forward.
+All of these things can be really helpful in moving a project forward.

 There are also several easy ways you can provide direct financial support to the project: